PrinRose/DACNet/README.md

 Official implementation of **DACNet: Detail-Aware Context Modeling with Coherent Refinement for Camouflaged Object Detection**.

-## News

-- Code for training and inference has been released.
-- Evaluation tools are provided under `evaltools/`.

 ## Requirements

 The code is based on PyTorch.
 A typical environment is: